Visit Fine Woodworking

-Enter into a discussion with any number of woodworkers and chances are that it'll invariably move over to the router table.
+Enter into a discussion with any number of woodworkers and chances are it'll invariably move to the router table.
 In fact, those discussions will cover just everything you ever wanted to know about router tables but were afraid to ask.

 What prompted me to write this article?
 Well, in those discussion circles there will be general chatter about which router - fixed or plunge - works best mounted in the table.
 There'll also be some banter as to whether or not a vacuum port should be in the router area and perhaps whether or not to buy or build a table.
 Indeed, it appears that some of us are about as vague on router tables as we are on nuclear physics.